Waitress

 Do you think the $2.13/hr+tips system is better than just a straight hourly wage?
 I ask because it's kind of annoying when a server is obviously just trying to rack up the bill with nonstop offers of drinks desserts and what not.
 Wouldn't straight hourly wage just be less stress for everyone involved?

-Asked by saysaysay about 12 years ago
+Asked by saysaysay over 12 years ago

 I think it is better because it allows up to get paid based on how well we do the job.
 It wouldn't be fair to have us serving two large parties and a bunch of other small tables, and running around like crazy and only make the same amount as we would if the place was dead and we were standing around doing nothing.
 Customers are able to control how much they give you based on your service so it ensures them a good experience .